philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+12/2/2020 - I deployed the monitoring server to a hosted VPS today.
+I did a full deploy with an agent, collector, event engine, DB, and two websites.
+Worked like a charm on a 1 CPU, 1 GB Ram server.
+This was a good test because now I see some mobile browser issues that need some TLC.
+The Flask UI is also missing role based permissions.
+These are coming.

 12/1/2020 - I started updating the appearance of the site.
 I think it looks a bit more professional.
 I'll update screenshots when done as they are very dated.
 I still need to do a lot of cleanup especially with the html templates.
 I tend to be old school and overuse tables.

 11/28/2020 - I updated the mserver install file for flask/gunicorn.
 I'll update directions soon.
 Thanks.